 Oakland students are immersed in an environment that promotes character development.
 The “Character Counts” program serves as the framework for an emphasis on trustworthiness, respect, responsibility, fairness, caring and citizenship.
 These values are reinforced both in and out of the classroom.
 Boarding students are enveloped by these values at all times and, therefore, boarding at Oakland provides an exceptional opportunity for children to mature, become more self-sufficient and to prepare for high school, college and beyond.
 The benefits of a boarding education also include the opportunities to try new things, meet new people, develop new skills and have fun and form friendships that are lifelong connections.
 Parents routinely remark on the transformation they see in their children’s confidence and sense of responsibility as a result of 24/7 immersion in the Oakland environment.

-Oakland’s 450-acre rural setting is the setting for a wide variety of outdoor and seasonal recreational activities such as bike riding, hiking, nature study, archery, fishing, camping, swimming, rollerblading and skateboarding.
+Oakland’s 450-acre rural setting provides a wide variety of outdoor and seasonal recreational activities such as bike riding, hiking, nature study, archery, fishing, camping, swimming, rollerblading and skateboarding.
 Friday nights are movie nights complete with popcorn and soda.

 Evening and weekend trips to sporting events, educational visits to museums and art galleries, community service, hikes in the Blue Ridge Mountains or just taking in a movie and a pizza all are part of the recreational program.
-Fine art, cooking activities and arts and crafts are offered several times a week.
-Residential instructors organize and supervise clubs including music, drama, chess, model building, ceramics and more.
+Fine art, cooking activities and arts & crafts are offered several times a week.
+Residential instructors organize and supervise clubs including fitness, cooking, community service, dance, and more.